SeamusMullan/Potatracker/README.md

 ## Cell Tower Setup

 - Place Computer down and attatch wireless modem to it
-- Run the following command in the terminal:
+- Make a new startup file and put in
  ```shell.run("gps host x y z")```
 - Where x, y, z are the coordinates of the computer